gregorias/karabiner.ts-greg-mods/README.md

    1. Open a terminal and in your home directory run `npx create-karabiner-config@latest`.
       This will create a `karabiner-config` directory.
-   2. In `karabiner-config/src/index.ts` change `--dry-run` to whatever you want your Karabiner profile to be called.
-3. Install Greg’s Karabiner.ts Mods.
-   1. In your home directory run `gh repo clone gregorias/karabiner.ts-greg-mods`.
-   2. Change directory to `karabiner.ts-greg-mods`.
-   3. Run `npm install`.
-   4. Run `npm run build`.
-4. Plug in Greg Mods to your `karabiner-config`.
+3. Plug in Greg Mods to your `karabiner-config`.
    1. Change directory to `karabiner-config`.
    2. Add `karabiner.ts-greg-mods` to `package.json`: